Madison is a beautiful and engaged community that boasts a fusion of academic, political, cultural and recreational activities.

 A free two-day outdoor concert series held at the Memorial Union Terrace with glittering Lake Mendota as the backdrop, celebrates America's homegrown art form.
 "Dixieland, big-band swing, bebop, Latin jazz, are all part of the mix, along with contemporary derivations like funk and hip-hop."

-Madison's Independence Day event and world class fireworks display choreographed to live music played on WOLX 94.9FM, beginning at 9:30PM.
-Held at Warner Park, the Union Terrace is another popular viewing site.
+Madison's Independence Day event and world class fireworks display choreographed to live music.

 A Bastille Day celebration with French-themed food, arts and crafts, and - especially - music.